anniewestdotcom

 Being a girl who keeps her promises I repaired to my office and began researching Seamus.

-I asked a close friend of his if he could give me some small bits of information I could use.
+I asked a close friend of his if he could give me some small bits of information I

 I wanted to do an amusing series of pictures about Seamus but did not want to be the very first person in the world to insult or offend him.
 I wanted to draw him with some of the things that meant something.
 His awards.
 His remarkable hair.
 A jar of Tadpoles.
 His favourite shirts.
 The squadrons of women who followed him around everywhere he went (the "Heaneyboppers").